Oscar-sandbox/linkedin-queens-solver/README.md

 ![Numpy version](https://img.shields.io/badge/numpy-1.26-blue.svg)
 ![Numpy version](https://img.shields.io/badge/opencv-4.10-blue.svg)

-# LinkedIn's Queen puzzle solver
+# LinkedIn's Queens puzzle solver

 This project provides an algorithm for solving LinkedIn's Queens puzzle game automatically.
 The puzzle is a visual logic game, where you need to fill a grid so that there is one Queen in each row, column and colored region, with no queen diagonaly touching another.